 The Board of Directors and the Chief Executive Officer are responsible for preparation of the Annual Report and the consolidated financial statements, and for ensuring they provide a true and fair view as per the Swedish Annual Accounts Act, and for the consolidated financial statements in accordance with IFRS Accounting Standards as adopted by the EU.
-The Board of Directors and the Chief Executive Officer are also responsible for the internal controls they deem necessary to ensure that the Annual Report and consolidated financial statements do not contain any material misstatement, whether due to fraud or error.
+The Board of Directors and the Chief Executive Officer are also responsible for the internal controls they deem necessary to ensure that the Annual Report and consolidated financial statements do not contain any material misstatement, whether due to fraud

 In preparing the annual accounts and the consolidated accounts, the Board of Directors and the Chief Executive Officer are responsible for assessing the company's and the Group's ability to continue as a going concern.
 They disclose, when appropriate, conditions that may affect the ability to continue operating, and to use the going concern basis of accounting.
-The going concern basis of accounting is not applied, however, if the Board of Directors and the Chief Executive Officer intend to liquidate the company, discontinue operations or do not have any realistic alternative to either of these actions.
+The going concern basis of accounting is not applied, however, if the Board of Directors and the Chief Executive Officer intend to liquidate the company, discontinue operations or do not have any realistic alternative to either of these actions misstatement, whether due to fraud or error, and to issue an auditor's report that contains our opinions.
+Reasonable assurance is a high degree of assurance but is not a guarantee that an audit performed in accordance with ISA and generally accepted auditing standards in Sweden will always detect a material misstatement if such exists.
+Misstatements may arise from fraud or error and are considered material if they individually or in the aggregate can reasonably be expected to impact the financial decisions of users who base their decisions on the Annual Report and the consolidated financial statements.
+As part of an audit in accordance with ISAs, we exercise professional judgment and maintain professional scepticism throughout the audit.
+We also: